rpkilby/jsonfield/README.rst

 .. _django-jsonfield on Bitbucket: https://bitbucket.org/schinckel/django-jsonfield
 .. _django-jsonfield on PyPI: https://pypi.python.org/pypi/django-jsonfield

-**Note:** Django 1.9 added native PostgreSQL JSON support in `django.contrib.postgres.fields.JSONField`_.
+**Note:** Since version 1.9, Django added native PostgreSQL JSON support in `django.contrib.postgres.fields.JSONField`_.
 This module is still useful if you need to support JSON in databases other than PostgreSQL or are creating a third-party module that needs to be database-agnostic.
 But if you're an end user using PostgreSQL and want full-featured JSON support, I recommend using the built-in JSONField from Django instead of this module.

 .. _django.contrib.postgres.fields.JSONField: https://docs.djangoproject.com/en/dev/ref/contrib/postgres/fields/#jsonfield